 Heartworks Ministry grew out of one woman’s desire to positively impact the lives of minority children in our community.
 After years of struggling to make a difference as an inner-city school teacher, Sandee Hensley finally had a breakthrough with one student, Todd McClinton.
-By cultivating a close relationship with Todd and his family, she discovered that the challenges of academic success are directly linked to family involvement, expectations and support.
-By assuming a direct mentorship role and even moving Todd into her home she helped him to learn and understand cultural differences, expectations, and goals that keep some people in poverty.
+By cultivating a close relationship with Todd and his family, she discovered that the challenges of academic success are directly linked to family involvement, expectations, and support.
+By assuming a direct mentoring role and even moving Todd into her home, she helped him to learn and understand cultural differences, expectations, and goals that keep some people in poverty.

 The personal approach was not acceptable in the public school system.
 Sandee left her teaching job in 1998 to dedicate her life to this full-time approach.
 She formed Heartworks Ministry, Inc. and opened a home in the neighbor”hood” that served as a refuge for the children after school and during the summer.